mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

   - tinypilot
 ---

 My first two years as a bootstrapped founder went poorly.
 I could barely find any paying customers, and all of my businesses lost money.
-I began questioning whether I should have [quit my cushy developer job](/why-i-quit-google) at Google.
+I began questioning my decision to [quit my cushy Google job](/why-i-quit-google).

 In mid-2020, yet another of my businesses [had flopped](/retrospectives/2020/04/), and it was only kind of COVID's fault.
-Desperate for a distraction, I made a little contraption that allowed me to control my home servers from my web browser.
+Desperate for a distraction, I made a little contraption that controlled my home servers through my web browser.
 I called it [TinyPilot](https://tinypilot.com).

 {{<img src="tinypilot-prototype.webp" alt="Photo of a laptop open with 'Hello, World' printed on the screen.
 On another laptop, the same desktop is displayed within a TinyPilot web interface." max-width="450px" caption="The prototype of TinyPilot, which allowed me to control computers in my home remotely without installing any software">}}

-I [blogged about the process of creating TinyPilot](/tinypilot/), and I immediately knew I was onto something.
-The post reached the [#1 spot on Hacker News](https://news.ycombinator.com/item?id=23927380) and [several](https://www.reddit.com/r/programming/comments/hwt1it/tinypilot_build_a_kvm_over_ip_for_under_100/) [popular](https://www.reddit.com/r/HomeServer/comments/jeoc74/tinypilot_build_a_kvm_over_ip_for_under_100/) [subreddits](https://www.reddit.com/r/homelab/comments/hwimys/tinypilot_build_a_kvm_over_ip_for_under_100/).
+I [blogged about creating TinyPilot](/tinypilot/), and I immediately knew I was onto something.
+My post reached the [#1 spot on Hacker News](https://news.ycombinator.com/item?id=23927380) and [several](https://www.reddit.com/r/programming/comments/hwt1it/tinypilot_build_a_kvm_over_ip_for_under_100/) [popular](https://www.reddit.com/r/HomeServer/comments/jeoc74/tinypilot_build_a_kvm_over_ip_for_under_100/) [subreddits](https://www.reddit.com/r/homelab/comments/hwimys/tinypilot_build_a_kvm_over_ip_for_under_100/).

-I started offering pre-packaged kits to allow readers to build their own TinyPilots, and they immediately sold out.
+I started offering pre-packaged kits so my readers could build their own TinyPilots, and they immediately sold out.
 With every other project, I had to beg and plead with people even to try my product.
-With TinyPilot, there was so much demand that I struggled to keep the product stocked.
+With TinyPilot, there was so much demand that I struggled for months to keep the product stocked.

 For the next four years, I focused full-time on building TinyPilot into a business and improving the product.
 I grew the company to a team of seven people and [$1M in annual revenue](/solo-developer-year-6/#tinypilot-became-20x-more-profitable).